Shin-Yokohama Raumen Museum 新横浜ラーメン博物館

 The museum is a five-minute walk from Shin-Yokohama Station.

 Shin-Yokohama is served by the Tokaido Shinkansen, the JR Yokohama Line, and the Yokohama Municipal Subway's Blue Line.
 Alternatively, from Yokohama Station, take the Blue Line to Shin-Yokohama Station and walk about five minutes to the museum.

 A shuttle bus can take you to Shin-Yokohama from Narita Airport in two hours and from Haneda Airport in 45 minutes.
 Tokyo Station is 50 minutes away via the JR Tokaido Line and Yokohama Municipal Subway.

-Instant noodles were invented in Japan in 1958, marking an important landmark in Japanese culinary culture.
+Instant noodles were invented in Japan in 1958, an important landmark in Japanese culinary culture.
 To celebrate the time just before this invention burst onto the scene, and after which street-side noodle shops were everywhere you looked, the two basement floors of the museum house a replica of Tokyo's downtown "shitamachi" area as it looked in 1958.

 With its perpetual sunset, retro posters, and fuzzy radio, the museum is a rare chance to experience Japan as it was decades ago.

 The museum gallery on the first floor provides details on the history and production of ramen noodles.
 Exhibits display ingredients and information on how to produce the noodles from scratch.

 Tucked away in these recreated streets are nine restaurants offering different types of ramen from around Japan.
-Each shop offers a mini version of their featured ramen, allowing you to sample more than one if you wish.
+Each shop offers a mini version of its featured ramen, allowing you to sample more than one if you wish.
 If there's a regional ramen you're hoping to try, but can't make the journey out this trip, the authentic tastes showcased in the Raumen Museum have you covered.

 To order, simply buy a ticket from the vending machine in front of each shop.
 Vegetarian and non-pork options are available.